nus-cs2113-AY2324S2/ip/docs/README.md

 - Example of usage: `delete 1`
     - Expected outcome:
       ```plaintext
-      Noted.
+      Alright.
 I've removed this task:
       [T][ ] one hour running
       Now you have 3 tasks in the list.
       ```